Skip to main content

 Chemical identity

-• A record of the number of chemicals you introduce at volumes of less than or equal to 10kg that meet the ‘solely for use in research and development’ criteria described in subsection 26(3) of the General Rules.
+• A record of the number of chemicals you introduce at volumes of less than or equal to 10 kg that meet the ‘solely for use in research and development’ criteria described in subsection 26(3) of the General Rules including:

-• If you know the CAS number – a written or electronic record of the CAS number and either the CAS name or INCI name for the chemical.
+• If you know the CAS number – written or electronic records of one of the following:

 Introduction, use and exposure

-• Records to prove one of the following:
+• Records to prove one of the following (either A or B):

 • Records to prove your chemical will be used in research and development with control measures in place.
 The information that we’ll accept depends on the nature of your business and the number of chemicals that you’re introducing solely for research and development.